Security Jobs in Ohio differ by location and job duties. However, there are many roles available with all levels of training and education.

 Residents experience a humid continental climate with warm summers and cool or cold winters.
 Since parts of the state are in the designated Snowbelt, the state sometimes has extreme weather and lake effect snowstorms.

-Nicknamed the “Buckeye State,” Ohio is often associated with its buckeye trees, swing state status, exceptional sport organizations, and wide range of commercial industries.
-Ohio’s geographic location also has been the leading cause of its economic growth and expansion through history, as it is a crucial link between the Northeast and Midwest.
+Nicknamed the “Buckeye State,” Ohio is often associated with its buckeye trees, swing-state status, exceptional sports organizations, and wide range of commercial industries.
+Ohio’s geographic location also has been the leading cause of its economic growth and expansion throughout history, as it is a crucial link between the Northeast and Midwest.
 After all, the state is within a one-day drive of more than 50 percent of the North American population.
-In fact, Ohio was ranked number two for the best business climate in the nation by Site Selection magazine in 2011.

-The following are some of the many different state-based scholarships and grants that are provided to residents of Ohio:
+The following are some of the many different state-based scholarships and grants for residents in Ohio

 - Ohio College Opportunity Grant – offered as tuition assistance for students from low and moderate-income families, in order to increase access to higher education for individuals that could not afford it otherwise.

-- Ohio Safety Officers College Memorial Fund – awarded to children and spouses of peace officers, fire fighters, and other safety officers that have been killed in the line of duty, anywhere in the United States.
+- Ohio Safety Officers College Memorial Fund – awarded to children and spouses of peace officers, firefighters, and other safety officers killed in the line of duty, anywhere in the United States.

-- John S. Knight Scholar Award – presented to high school students that have been selected due to their outstanding academic performance, financial need, or professional activities.
+- John S. Knight Scholar Award – presented to high school students with outstanding academic performance, financial need, or professional activities.